ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 # Getting lat/lon to decimal degrees

-To note, latitude and longitude data pulled from OBIS into GBIF will be assumed to be in the geodetic datum `WGS84`.
+Note, that the requirement for `decimalLatitude` and `decmailLongitude` is they must be in decimal degrees in WGS84.
+Since this is the requirement for Darwin Core, OBIS and GBIF will assume data shared using those Darwin Core terms are in the geodetic datum `WGS84`.
 We highly recommend checking the coordinate reference system of your observations to confirm they are using the same datum.
-If your coordinates are not using `WGS84`, we highly recommend converting the coordinates to
+If your coordinates are not using `WGS84`, they will need to be converted in order to share the data to OBIS and GBIF since `decimalLatitude` and `decimalLongitude` are required terms.

 | Darwin Core Term | Description | Example |
 |------------------|-------------|---------|